neg-serg/negwm/README.md

 ./bin/run
 ```

-If everything is ok then you can use new i3 config example, where `Mod4
+If everything is ok then you can use new i3 config example, where `Mod4- Shift + '`

-- Shift + '`is i3wm reloading, after reload you should get i3 with`negwm`
-  plugins on the board.
+is i3wm reloading, after reload you should get i3 with `negwm` plugins on the board.

 # Run